Fourth grade: United States

-In Math, Kids learn about Place Value up to the millions, prime and composite numbers, multiplying 2 digit and 3 digit numbers, long division, fractions, decimals, the metric system, geometry etc.
+In math, students learn about place value up to the millions, prime and composite numbers, multiplying 2-digit and 3-digit numbers, long division, fractions, decimals, the metric system, and geometry.

-In Social Studies, they learn about geography skills such as map reading and longitude and latitude, state history, and Early American History.
+In Social Studies, students learn about geography skills such as map reading and longitude and latitude, state history, and early American history.
+Fourth grade is also the year that most U.S. students learn about their own state's history.

-In Science, most common topics include the rock cycle, fossils, erosion, electricity, forces and motion, metric system, calculating liquid volume, calculating and converting temperature, light, and heat.
+In science, most common topics include the rock cycle, fossils, erosion, electricity, forces and motion, light, and heat.
+Other topics may be taught depending on the school districts or state's curriculum.

-In English, kids learn skills about reading writing and vocabulary.
-These skills include finding theme of a story, compare and contrast, citing textual evidence, main idea, writing objective summaries, writing narratives, writing research reports, writing explanatory essays, writing persuasive and argumentative pieces, figurative language, prefixes, suffixes and context clues.
+In English, kids learn skills about reading, writing, and vocabulary.
+These skills include finding a story's theme, comparing and contrasting, citing textual evidence, main idea, writing objective summaries, writing narratives, writing research reports, writing explanatory essays, writing persuasive and argumentative pieces, figurative language, prefixes, suffixes and context clues.

-Spain's equivalent
+Spain

 In Spain, Primaria (6 to 12 years old) is compulsory for all children.
 4th grade is called cuarto de Primaria or simply cuarto curso.
 Primaria starts at six years old, so students usually start 4th grade on the year of their tenth birthday.